Last Updated on September 28, 2024

 Airbnb vs Hotel

-Note: In September 2023, a new law came into effect, which made it much harder for people to rent out spare rooms or an entire apartment on Airbnb.
+Important Note: In September 2023, a new law came into effect, which made it a lot more difficult for people to rent out spare rooms or an entire apartment on Airbnb.
 The new law requires all short-term rental hosts to be registered with the city, to live in the place they are renting out, and to be present when someone is staying.
 Hosts are also only allowed to host only two guests at once.
 This means, there’s a limited number of vacation rentals available now – book early if you want to stay in an Airbnb.

 Check out Airbnb’s in New York City here.